Tony120914/Beldum-Bot/README.md

 It is developed in Javascript, utilizing Discordjs, Nodejs, and dotenv.

-Certain images used do not belong to me and is used solely for this aesthetic reasons.
+Certain images used do not belong to me and is used solely for aesthetic reasons.

 ---